-CHARLES E. BRADLEY, JR., 45, has been the President and a director of the Company since its formation in March 1991, and was elected Chairman of the Board of Directors in July 2001.
+CHARLES E. BRADLEY, JR., 46, has been the President and a director of the Company since its formation in March 1991, and was elected Chairman of the Board of Directors in July 2001.
 In January 1992, Mr. Bradley was appointed Chief Executive Officer of the Company.
 From April 1989 to November 1990, he served as Chief Operating Officer of Barnard and Company, a private investment firm.
 From September 1987 to March 1989, Mr. Bradley, Jr. was an associate of The Harding Group, a private investment banking firm.
 Mr. Bradley does not currently serve on the board of directors of any other publicly-traded companies.

-E. BRUCE FREDRIKSON, 67, has been a director of the Company since March 2003.
+E. BRUCE FREDRIKSON, 68, has been a director of the Company since March 2003.
 He is a Professor of Finance, Emeritus, at Syracuse University's Martin J. Whitman School of Management, where he taught from 1966 to 2003.
 Mr. Fredrikson has published numerous papers on accounting and finance topics.
 He is also a director of Track Data Corporation and Colonial Commercial Corp.

-JOHN E. MCCONNAUGHY, JR., 75, has been a director of the Company since 2001.
-He is the Chairman and Chief Executive Officer of JEMC Corporation.
+JOHN E. MCCONNAUGHY, JR., 76, has been a director of the Company since 2001.
+He is the Chairman and Chief Executive Officer of JEMC Corporation, which is a personal holding company he formed in 1985.
 From 1981 to 1992 he was the Chairman and Chief Executive Officer of GEO International Corp, a company in the business of nondestructive testing, screen-printing and oil field services.
 Mr. McConnaughy was previously and concurrently Chairman and Chief Executive Officer of Peabody International Corp., from 1969 to 1986.
-He currently serves as a director of Levcor International, Inc., Wave Systems, Inc., Overhill Farms, Inc., Allis Chalmers Corp. and Positron Corp.
-Mr. McConnaughy is also Chairman of the Board of Trustees of the Strang Clinic and is the Chairman Emeritus of the Board of the Harlem School of the Arts.
+He currently serves as a director of Levcor International, Inc., Wave Systems, Inc., Overhill Farms, Inc., Allis Chalmers Corp. and Arrow Resources Development Ltd. Mr. McConnaughy is also Chairman of the Board of Trustees of the Strang Clinic and is the Chairman Emeritus of the Board of the Harlem School of the Arts.

-JOHN G. POOLE, 62, has been a director of the Company since November 1993 and its Vice Chairman since January 1996.
+JOHN G. POOLE, 63, has been a director of the Company since November 1993 and its Vice Chairman since January 1996.
 He is now a private investor, having previously been a director and Vice President of Stanwich Partners ("SPI") until July 2001.
 SPI, which Mr. Poole co-founded in 1982, acquired controlling interests in companies in conjunction with their existing management.
-Mr. Poole is also a director of Reunion Industries, Inc. and Sanitas, Inc.
+Mr. Poole is also a director of Reunion Industries, Inc.

-WILLIAM B. ROBERTS, 67, has been a director of the Company since its formation in March 1991.
+WILLIAM B. ROBERTS, 68, has been a director of the Company since its formation in March 1991.
 Since 1981, he has been the President of Monmouth Capital Corp., an investment firm that specializes in management buyouts.

-JOHN C. WARNER, 57, was elected as a director of the Company in April 2003.
-Mr. Warner is chief executive officer of O'Neill Clothing, a manufacturer and marketer of apparel and accessories.
-He has held that position since 1996.
+JOHN C. WARNER, 58, was elected as a director of the Company in April 2003.
+Mr. Warner was chief executive officer of O'Neill Clothing, a manufacturer and marketer of apparel and accessories from 1996 until his retirement in May 2005.

-DANIEL S. WOOD, 46, has been a director of the Company since July 2001.
+DANIEL S. WOOD, 47, has been a director of the Company since July 2001.
 Mr. Wood is president of Carclo Technical Plastics, a manufacturer of custom injection moldings.
 Previously, from 1988 to September 2000, he was the chief operating officer and co-owner of Carrera Corporation.